 NHS Infectious Diseases in Pregnancy Screening Programme

-Today we published the key performance indicator (KPI) data for the second quarter of 2016 to 2017 (Q2, July to September 2016).
-The KPIs are used to measure how the NHS screening programmes are performing and aim to give a high level overview of programme quality.
+We’ve now published the screening key performance indicator (KPI) data for the fourth quarter of 2016 to 2017 (Q4, January to March 2017).
+The KPIs are used to measure how NHS screening programmes are performing and aim to give a high level overview of programme quality.

 NHS England has published the 2017-18 service specifications for all 11 NHS Screening Programmes.
 The specifications accompany the 2017-18 agreement that outlines how NHS England commissions certain public health services under section 7A of the National Health Service Act 2006.